Bojarajan073/data-version-control/README.md

 Model Result

-This makes ML experiments reproducible.
+This makes ML experiments more reproducible.

-For example:

-Git Commit A
-    │
-    ├── Code Version A
-    └── Dataset Version A
-             │
-             ↓
-        Model Result A

-Later:

-Git Commit B
-    │
-    ├── Code Version B
-    └── Dataset Version B
-             │
-             ↓
-        Model Result B

 5. Share Datasets With a Team

-DVC allows a team to use a common remote storage location.

-Team members can download the required data using:
+Team members can download the required dataset from the common DVC remote:

 dvc pull

-This avoids manually transferring large datasets between developers.

 6. Track ML Models

-DVC can also manage large ML model files.
+DVC can also manage large ML model files such as:

-Examples include:

 model.pkl
 model.joblib
 model.pt
 model.h5

-The model metadata can be tracked through Git while the actual model can be stored in remote storage.

 Project Architecture

-This project uses a customer churn dataset:
+This project uses the following dataset:

 customer_churn.csv

-The architecture is:
+The project architecture is:

                   GitHub
                      │